-7 EXTERNAL REVIEWERS' GUIDELINES
+6 EXTERNAL REVIEWERS' GUIDELINES

-7.1 GENERAL INFORMATION
+6.1 GENERAL INFORMATION

-Project grant proposals, doctoral student grant proposals, and Postdoctoral fellowship proposals are reviewed by two external experts, whereas Grant of excellence proposals and pluridisciplinary proposals are evaluated by three external experts.
+Project grant proposals, Doctoral student grant proposals, and postdoctoral fellowship proposals are generally reviewed by two external experts, whereas Grant of excellence are evaluated by three external experts.
 Within each expert panel, proposals are ranked based on external evaluations and discussions within the panel.
 The ranking list is presented to the IRF Board to make a final decision on awards.

-All reviewers engaged in reviewing applications for IRF are required to read Section 2: General information about the Icelandic Research Fund, and Section 5: The review process in this handbook.
+All reviewers engaged in reviewing applications for IRF are required to read Section 1: General information about the Icelandic Research Fund, and Section 4: The review process in this handbook.